jbprek/CCKAD/questions/04-producer.md

 ## Question 2 (1):
-Producing with a key allows to...A Kafka producer application wants to send log messages to a topic that does not include any key.
-What are the properties that are mandatory to configure for the producer configuration? (select three)
+Producing with a key allows to...

 1. Add more information to my message
 2. Influence partitioning of the producer messages
 3. Allow a Kafka Consumer to subscribe to a (topic,key) pair and only receive that data